For the 15th year the Houston Bar Association is partnering with the Gulf Coast Regional Blood Center for blood drives within the legal community.

 The HBA partners with the Houston Alumni and Youth (HAY) Center to provide legal education and support programs to youth who are aging out of the foster care system.
 HBA members also donate items and volunteer at special events such as an annual Holiday Party.

-The HBA has raised $1,428,959 in support of The Center, which provides education, job training, socialization, and health care to developmentally-disabled persons.
-A family event open to the public, the 34th Annual HBA John J. Eikenburg Law Week Fun Run features a certified, sanctioned 8K course, a run for children and a family walk.
+Since 1986, the Fun Run has contributed over $1,484,651 to The Center for Pursuit, which provides education, job training, socialization, and health care to developmentally-disabled persons.
+A family event open to the public, the 35th Annual HBA John J. Eikenburg Law Week Fun Run features a certified, sanctioned 8K course, a run for children and a family walk.

 (713) 759-1133 • lawweekfunrun.org